Post-Surgical Stereotactic Radiotherapy (SRT) Versus GammaTile-ROADS (Radiation One and Done Study)

 Detailed Description

-GammaTile therapy results in improved clinical outcomes; however the data is a single site experience with a limited number of subjects, only 12 of which were patients with metastatic brain tumors.
-The primary objective of this randomized, controlled trial is to compare the efficacy and safety of intraoperative radiation therapy using GammaTilesTM (GT) versus SRT 3-4 weeks following metastatic tumor resection which is the current standard of care.
-The data collected in this trial design will allow for a direct comparisons of a variety of outcomes including local control, overall survival, functional status, quality of life, neurocognitive status and safety in the target population.
-In order to support direct comparisons, subjects will be randomized to the two equally sized arms (1:1) based on the following stratification factors; age (<60 and ≥60), duration of extracranial disease control (≤3 months vs >3 months), number of metastases (one vs multiple), histology (lung and radiation resistant), and the maximal diameter of the index lesion (≤3 cm and >3 cm) and use of prior or current immunotherapy (yes vs no).
+GammaTile therapy results in improved clinical outcomes; however, the data is a single site experience with a limited number of subjects, including only 12 of which were patients with metastatic brain tumors.
+The primary objective of this randomized, controlled trial is to compare the efficacy and safety of intraoperative radiation therapy using GammaTile® (GT) versus SRT 3-4 weeks following metastatic tumor resection which is the current standard of care.
+The data collected in this trial design will allow for a direct comparison of a variety of outcomes including local control, overall survival, functional status, quality of life, neurocognitive status, and safety in the target population.
+In order to support direct comparisons, subjects will be randomized to the two equally sized arms (1:1) based on the following stratification factors: age (<60 vs ≥60), duration of extracranial disease control (≤3 months vs >3 months), number of metastases (one, 2-4 total, 5-6 total ), histology (breast cancer, lung cancer, melanoma, other), the maximal diameter of the index lesion (≤3 cm, >3 cm to ≤5cm, >5cm to ≤7cm) and use of prior or current immunotherapy (yes vs no).

-An index lesion meeting the criteria of ≥ 2.5cm in maximum diameter and appropriate for gross total resection (GTR), will be identified and up to three other non-resectable lesions in a patient will be allowed.
-After resection of the index lesion, the surgical bed will be treated with adjunct radiation (either GT or SRT) thereby following the standard of care guideline.
-(NCCN Guidelines, 2019).
-Additional, unresected metastatic lesions will be treated with stereotactic radiosurgery alone, which also adheres to standard of care guidelines (NCCN Guidelines, 2019).
+An index lesion meeting the criteria of ≥ 2.0-7.0 cm in maximum diameter and appropriate for gross total resection (GTR), will be identified and up to five (5) other unresected, previously untreated lesions in a patient will be allowed.
+After resection of the index lesion, the surgical bed will be treated with adjunct radiation (either GT or SRT) thereby following the standard of care guidelines (NCCN Guidelines, 2019).
+Additionally, all unresected, previously untreated metastatic lesions will be treated with stereotactic radiosurgery alone, which also adheres to standard of care guidelines (NCCN Guidelines, 2019).

-GammaTile is an FDA-cleared means of rapid dose delivery of radiation therapy directly to the tumor bed with predictable dosimetry at the immediate time of re-resection, and a intense but localized radiation treatment may confer a reduced risk for radiation necrosis compared to other therapies.
-It is typically easly placed with minimal additional operative time and limited staff radiation exposure.
+GammaTile is an FDA-cleared means of rapid dose delivery of radiation therapy directly to the tumor bed with predictable dosimetry at the immediate time of resection, and an intense but localized radiation treatment may confer a reduced risk for radiation necrosis compared to other therapies.
+It is typically easily placed with minimal additional operative time and limited staff radiation exposure.

 Study Type